awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 ## Multi\-factor Authentication \(AD Connector\)<a name="connect-mfa"></a>

-You can enable multi\-factor authentication for your AD Connector directory\.
+You can enable multi\-factor authentication \(MFA\) for your AD Connector directory\.

+**Note**
+Your RADIUS server can either be hosted by AWS or it can be on\-premises\.
+The usernames must match between Active Directory and your RADIUS server\.

 **To enable multi\-factor authentication**